Baddest Boy

-"Baddest Boy" is a song by E.M.E acts Wizkid, Skales, and Banky W. It was released on April 2, 2012, serving as the lead single from the label's compilation album Empire Mates State of Mind (2012).
+"Baddest Boy" is a song by E.M.E acts Wizkid, Skales, and Banky W. Released on April 5, 2012, it serves as the lead single from the label's compilation album, Empire Mates State of Mind (2012).
 A leaked version of the song, featuring vocals from Wizkid and Skales, surfaced on the internet prior to its official release.
-According to OkayAfrica, "Baddest Boy" is a banger with synths that resemble a heavily screwed “Akpako Master”.
-The song was produced by Legendury Beatz.
+OkayAfrica described "Baddest Boy" as a "banger with synths that resemble a heavily screwed “Akpako Master”.
+The song was produced by the record producing duo Legendury Beatz.

 Background and recording

-In an interview with Beverly Bryan of MTVIggy, Wizkid was asked about the writing and recording process of the album's lead single.
-His response was: "So, I went into the studio and I heard the beat.
+In an interview with MTV Iggy's Beverly Bryan, Wizkid was asked about the song's recording process.
+He responded, saying, "So, I went into the studio and I heard the beat.
 And Skales starts working on this verse.
 And then I came on.
 And then Banky did his verse.
 And then the song came out and it’s a successful song.
 I’m thankful for that."